 Not only are the new meters extremely accurate but it allows customers to see near real-time information.
 Once installed, customers can track hourly usage.
 This helps to determine usage patterns and improve efficiency.

 What brand of meters are you using?

 We are using Kamstrup for the water meters.
 More information about Kamstrup can be found here.

 We are using Sensus for the natural gas meters.
 More information about Sensus can be found here. *Sensus produces both natural gas and electric meters.
 Both meters use the same frequency.

 We are using Honeywell for the electric meters.

 How will customers be notified of the meter changeout?

 Our contractors, Utility Partners of America (UPA) and EGW Utilities, Inc. will be performing the meter changeouts during normal business hours and will be in marked vehicles.
 We may call your number listed on file or knock on your door prior to the meter changeout.
-Please ensure your phone number is up to date by calling 864 -848-5501 and choosing option 5.
+Please ensure your phone number is up to date by logging into your Customer Service Portal and choosing “notifications”.